revbayes/revbayes.github.io/tutorials/binomial/index.md

 The Metropolis-Hastings Algorithm
 ---------------------------------

-Though `RevBayes` implements efficient and easy-to-use Markov chain Monte Carlo algorithms, we’ll begin by writing one ourselves to gain a better understanding of the moving parts.
+Though RevBayes implements efficient and easy-to-use Markov chain Monte Carlo algorithms, we'll begin by writing one ourselves to gain a better understanding of the moving parts.
 The Metropolis-Hastings MCMC algorithm {% cite Metropolis1953} {% cite Hastings1970 %} proceeds as follows:

 1. Generate initial values for the parameters of the model (in this case, $p$).

-2. Propose a new value (which we’ll call $p^\prime$) for some parameters of the model, (possibly) based on their current values
+2. Propose a new value (which we'll call $p^\prime$) for some parameters of the model, (possibly) based on their current values

 3. Calculate the acceptance probability, $R$, according to: